Kendrick Lamar References Rihanna’s Accountant Lawsuit On ‘Fear,’ Duo Team Up For ‘Loyalty’

 Speaking on his anxieties over losing confidence in his musical abilities at age 27, Kendrick raps, “When I was 27, I grew accustomed to more fear / Accumulated 10 times over throughout the years / My newfound life made all of my magnified / How many accolades do I need to block denial?”

-Kendrick goes on to question whether or not all of his success is a result of “God playin’ a joke on me,” before discussing the deeply embedded fear that one day he’ll “lose it all.”
+Kendrick goes on to question whether all of his success is a result of “God playin’ a joke on me,” before discussing the deeply embedded fear that one day he’ll “lose it all.”

 “At 27, my biggest fear was losin’ it all / Scared to spend money, had me sleepin’ from hall to hall / Scared to go back to Section 8 with my mama stressin’ / 30 shows a month and I still won’t buy no Lexus / What is an advisor somebody that’s holdin’ my checks?
 Just to f*** me over and put my finances in debt?”
 Kendrick raps.